trisbee/policies/tickets/en_terms.md

-**4.1.4.** Trisbee is entitled to provide the Buyers' personal data to the Promoter, for the purposes of fulfilling the ticket sale contract and for the purposes of processing due to the Promoter's legitimate interest or, with the Buyer\'s consent, for the purpose of sending news.
+**4.1.4.** Trisbee is entitled to provide the Buyers' personal data to the Promoter, for the purposes of fulfilling the ticket sale contract and for the purposes of processing due to the Promoter's legitimate interest or, with the Buyer's consent, for the purpose of sending news.
 Trisbee is also entitled to provide the Buyers' personal data to entities legally entitled to request such data.